 Water-Based Fire Suppression Systems

+Validate that the locations of suppression systems are in accordance with the FPP calculations/drawings.

 Sprinklers and nozzles are not obstructed by equipment (e.g., ventilation ducts, cable trays/conduits, or temporary scaffolding), are not damaged or painted, and are installed in the proper orientation (e.g., upright, pendent, or sidewall).
 Floor drains in areas protected by sprinkler/water spray systems are open and unobstructed, and drainage is directed to areas that will not be adversely affected by the runoff.